silx-kit/h5web/CONTRIBUTING.md

 Taking consistent screenshots across platforms is impossible because the exact rendering of the app depends on the GPU.
 For this reason, visual regression tests are run only on the CI.
-This is done through an environment variable called `CYPRESS_TAKE_SNAPSHOTS`.
+This is done by running cypress with the `takeSnapshots` feature flag: `pnpm cypress:run --expose takeSnapshots=true`.

 > Locally, we run the tests without snapshots in Firefox, since it's our main
 > target browser.
 On the CI, Firefox takes flaky snapshots, so we have to run